-As the global health crisis continues to rage, it has become clear that alternative ways to access medical attention need to be made available to keep both patients and healthcare workers safe.
-There has been an increase in the number of people needing clinical assessment, diagnosis, and treatment, but the available human resources and facilities make it almost impossible for them to get the help that they need.
+As the global health crisis continues to rage, it has become clear that alternative ways to access medical attention must be made available to keep patients and healthcare workers safe.
+There has been an increase in the number of people needing clinical assessment, diagnosis, and treatment.
+Still, the available human resources and facilities make it almost impossible for them to get the help they need.
 And that’s where virtual healthcare comes in.

-Big industry players are now taking advantage of this opportunity to develop efficient systems that are making healthcare efficient virtually.
+Big industry players are now taking advantage of this opportunity to develop efficient systems that make healthcare efficient virtually.
 But will virtual healthcare be the new normal after COVID-19?

 Healthcare data interoperability

 With the push for social distancing, self-quarantine, and solo living to help manage COVID-19 cases, there is an increasing demand for virtual fitness solutions, online speech therapy, and other integrative health interventions.
-Clinicians should be able to deliver quality care to patients without any health risk to both parties.
+Clinicians should be able to deliver quality care to patients without any health risks to both parties.
 And digital technology has made it possible with seamless data collection and analysis, as well as remote patient monitoring systems.
 If you want someone to monitor your elderly patients it’s worth hiring a home healthcare professional.

-If health-data infrastructures are put in place, individuals can quickly and conveniently collect critical data to provide insights into their overall health.
+If health-data infrastructures are implemented, individuals can quickly and conveniently collect critical data to provide insights into their overall health.
 Automation and data-driven innovation for healthcare is driven by the urgent need to predict disease outbreaks and mitigate the risks.
 It increases the possibility of efficiently tracking and analyzing the collected metrics, with reduced workload and increased profit for the provider.

-An Electronic Health Record system securely collects and analyzes data related to patients’ health to provide deeper insights for handling their condition.
-The information is collected from a wide range of sources and then aggregated to ensure accuracy.
-With comprehensive information, including clinical observations, test results, and medications administered, it is possible to give accurate diagnosis when new symptoms arise for proper treatment.
+An Electronic Health Record system securely collects and analyzes patient health data to provide deeper insights for handling their condition.
+The information is collected from various sources and then aggregated to ensure accuracy.
+With comprehensive information, including clinical observations, test results, and medications, it is possible to diagnose accurately when new symptoms arise for proper treatment.

 When patients have particular concerns, they need professional advice to understand the implications of the recorded metrics.
-With an efficient Customer Relationship Management system, their health concerns will be addressed to their satisfaction.
-Reports and other critical information becomes readily accessible for improved patient outcomes.
+An efficient Customer Relationship Management system will address their health concerns to their satisfaction.
+Reports and other critical information become readily accessible for improved patient outcomes.

 Digital healthcare has been impacted by sensors that monitor health-related parameters in individuals.
 The sensors in some wearable electronic devices can record specific metrics that are transferable to a physician for further analysis.
 For example, AerBetic is a non-invasive wearable diabetes monitor that provides continuous glucose monitoring, enabling wearers to get an instant snapshot of their blood sugar levels.
-It also comes with an application that allows the user to set up alerts in order to communicate to a network of healthcare providers.
+It also comes with an application that allows users to set up alerts to communicate to a network of healthcare providers.